toolness/postmessage-proxied-xhr/README.md

 Several features of the massive [CORS Specification][] are unsupported:

-* Only [simple requests][] are currently supported; anything requiring a preflighted request will be rejected for security.
+* Only [simple requests][] can be sent; anything requiring a preflighted request will be rejected for security purposes.

 * Response headers aren't automatically culled down to the [simple response header][] list as prescribed by the spec.

 * Because the `Origin` header can't be set by the same-origin proxied request, PPX sets an `X-Original-Origin` header with the origin of the window making the request.
-This may be used by servers to set the appropriate value for `Access-Control-Allow-Origin` in its response.
+This may be used by servers in place of `Origin`, e.g. to set the appropriate value for `Access-Control-Allow-Origin` in the response.

 * Because the same-origin proxied request can't control whether or not a cookie is transmitted during its request, all cross-origin requests sent should be assumed to have them.
-Note that we don't currently check the value of `Access-Control-Allow-Credentials` before returning responses, either, so *be very careful* if your site uses cookies.
+Note that we don't currently check the value of `Access-Control-Allow-Credentials` before returning responses, either, so be *very careful* if your site uses cookies.

 ## Similar Projects